Back to myFutureNC main site

 only available for totals, not available for all indicators

-Percent of students beginning postsecondary education at a North Carolina 4-year non-profit, private institution who complete a degree or credential from any institution within 6 years.
-These rates were updated in 2023, referring to students who began their postsecondary studies in 2017.
+Percent of students beginning postsecondary education at a North Carolina 4-year, non-profit private institution who complete a degree or credential from any institution within 6 years.
+These rates were updated in 2024, referring to students who began their postsecondary studies in 2018.

-North Carolina’s postsecondary completion rate for students who began at a 4-year private institution was 74% in 2023, placing our state 22nd among all states.
-In Texas, the top-performing Southern state, the rate was 76%.
-Nationally, Rhode Island had the highest share of beginning 4-year private students earning a degree or credential within 6 years (89%).
+North Carolina’s postsecondary completion rate for students who began at a 4-year, non-profit private institution was 75% in 2024, placing our state 22nd among all states.
+In Texas, the top-performing Southern state, the rate was 75% (slightly higher than North Carolina if not rounded).
+Nationally, Rhode Island had the highest share of beginning 4-year private college/university students earning a degree or credential within 6 years (92%).

 The postsecondary completion rate represents the rate at which degree- or credential-seeking students complete their studies in a timely fashion.
 This is partly “a measure of the efficiency with which students complete college.”
 Specifically, high completion rates mean: